seed-run/homepage/_posts/2019-07-15-how-to-buy-a-domain-name-on-amazon-route-53-for-my-serverless-api.md

 ---
 layout: post
-title: How to buy a domain name on Amazon Route 53 for my Serverless API?
+title: How to buy a domain name on Amazon Route 53 for my Serverless API
 image: assets/social-cards/custom-domains.png
 description: In this post we'll look at how you can purchase your own domain name for your Serverless API using Amazon Route 53.
 categories: tips